LorisMarini/airflow/README.md

 ![img](star_schema.png)

 Check out this [doc](https://drive.google.com/file/d/1ILuw3NoVagm6aHLgFsjIImx3ZGGot6Zq/view?usp=sharing) for an idea of how such fields might be structured.
+For an example of an SQL query written for Google Big Query in Standard SQL check out `/sql_samples`

 ## Why Airflow
 Airflow is built around four core principles: